Raman-Lamba/PythonDevelopment/README.md

-# CVIP-PythonDevelopment
+# PythonDevelopment
-This is the repository for coders cave python development internship.
+This is the repository python development.
 It has 4 projects calculator,password generator, typing speed test,voice recorder